CodeReclaimers/neat-python/docs/module_summaries.rst

     :param dict d: Dictionary to iterate over
     :param kw: The function of this parameter is unclear.

-..
-Internally, the above are using ``**kw`` as a PARAMETER for keys/items/values/iterkeys/iteritems/itervalues. ???
-Is this in case someone puts in
-.. a set of key/value pairs instead of a dictionary?
-The `six` documentation just states that this parameter is "passed to the underlying method", which is not helpful.

 .. index:: ! genomic distance

 .. py:module:: species